minprog/programmeren-1/problems/rna/index.md

 ## Getting Started

-First, create a new directory (i.e., folder) called `rna` inside of your `problems` directory, by executing

-    ~/ $ mkdir ~/problems/rna

-To start, you'll create a file called `pseudocode.txt` to help you analyze the problem.
+To start, you'll create a file called `rna_pseudocode.txt` to help you analyze the problem.
 You will submit this analysis together with the final implementation in C.

-Write in `pseudocode.txt` some pseudocode that implements this program, even if not (yet!) sure how to write it in code.
+Write in `rna_pseudocode.txt` some pseudocode that implements this program, even if not (yet!) sure how to write it in code.

 ## Counting command-line arguments